Titchfield: History

 The first people mentioned as inhabiting the area were a Jutish tribe, the Meonwara.
-The tribe were part of the Jutes originating from Denmark who founded the village during the 6th century.
+The tribe were part of the Jutes originating from Denmark who founded the village during the sixth century.
 The name of Titchfield comes from the Old English ticcen, meaning kid or young goat, and feld, meaning field.
 Therefore, the meaning of Titchfield is 'open lands where kids are kept'.

+St Peter's Church, Titchfield

 St Peter's Church, Titchfield, was established in about 680 making it one of the oldest used churches in England.
 Though only a few parts of the original structure survive, the church contains a mixture of building styles, since it was expanded and redeveloped to include additional space.
 Within the church is the resplendent tomb of Thomas Wriothesley, 1st Earl of Southampton, who when Lord Chancellor, personally tortured Anne Askew.

-The Domesday Book in 1086 mentions "Ticefelle": with a mill, a market and farms.
+Domesday Book mentions "Ticefelle": with a mill, a market and farms.
 It was a successful community, though tiny by today's standards with a population of 160.
-The Doomesday book entry for Titchfield states "The King holds TICEFELLE.
+The Domesday Book entry for Titchfield states "The King holds TICEFELLE.
 It is a berewick, and belongs to MENESTOCHES.
 King Edward held it.
 There are 2 hides; but they have not paid geld.
 (There) is land for 15 ploughs.
 In (the) demesne (there are) but 2 oxen (animalia), and (there are) 16 villeins and 13 borders with 9 ploughs.
 There are 4 serfs, and a mill worth 20 shillings.
 The market and toll (are worth) 40 shillings."